-The WYDOT PEL study and the Teton County Wildlife Crossing Master Plan identified potential locations for grade-separated crossings near the WY-22/WY-390 intersection.
-In addition the WYDOT PEL study recommended that fencing, signage, seasonal speed restrictions, automated speed detectors and vegetation management be considered as wildlife protection measures.
+~~The WYDOT PEL study and the Teton County Wildlife Crossing Master Plan identified potential locations for grade-separated crossings near the WY-22/WY-390 intersection.
+The WYDOT PEL study identified potential locations for grade-separated crossings including a potential reroute of WY-390 near the WY-22 intersection.~~ In addition the WYDOT PEL study recommended that fencing, signage, seasonal speed restrictions, automated speed detectors and vegetation management be considered as wildlife protection measures.
 These improvements for wildlife and vehicular safety will be evaluated and included in project design.